©All information is copyright of Harriet's Creations.

 Each of these designs carries an additional charge for placing on your cake.

 Just ask, I'll be happy to help you with the designing.

 Buttercream Design Elements

 One of the most often asked questions is what's the difference in the look of quilting on Buttercream instead of Fondant quilting.
-Below are a couple of photos to show you.
+Below are a two comparison photos.

 This one is Fondant quilting.
 The design is actually "cut in" to the fondant using a tool we have.
 Fondant allows for the more fine lines of the quilting design.
 Edible candy pearls are usually used in the corners for the finishing touch.

 Sometimes a few marks at the intersections of each diamond, make the cake look more tufted at each corner.
 The markings create a Pillowed effect. (not shown here)